microstijn/microstijn.github.io/index.md

 ### Convolution / deconvolution

 I have used deconvolution software to denoise image datasets, and to increase the spatial resolution of fluorophores.
-I wanted to fully understand the inner workings of these usefull techniques, and am implementing a simple 2D proof of principle.
+I want to fully understand the inner workings of these usefull techniques, and am implementing a simple version [here](/menu2/).

 ## Skills